maltebucksch/maltebucksch.github.io/_pages/writing.md

 Link: [Achieve stress-free productivity by implementing a working TODO-System in your life](https://www.linkedin.com/pulse/achieve-stress-free-productivity-implementing-working-malte-bucksch/)

-### The Lean Döner: What’s wrong with the Döner leanindustry?
+### The Lean Döner: What’s wrong with the Döner industry?

 [The Lean Startup Methodology](https://en.wikipedia.org/wiki/Lean_startup) is a beautiful framework for founding companies with as few waste (time, energy, resources) as possible.
 A pity that this framework didn't take hold in the Kebap/Döner industry yet :-) Here is a half-serious article of mine on how it could be applied.